 You know how Amazon went from an online bookstore to what we know today?
 Or how Netflix changed its operations when streaming was only at its budding stage?
 This is domain transformation — the changes implemented to spread into adjacent niches, to grow across domains.
 This will allow your business to grow not just at the moment but to lay the groundwork for continuous growth opportunities in the future.

-Tech trends in logistics digital transformation
+Tech trends in transportation and logistics digital transformation

 Here are the technologies to consider when you decide to go through logistics and transportation digital transformation: